-Westone is a renowned gynaecologist and fistula surgeon at Kenyatta National Hospital, Kenya.
+Weston is a renowned gynaecologist and fistula surgeon at Kenyatta National Hospital, Kenya.
 He is committed to eliminating and destigmatising fistula, a debilitating condition that causes women to leak urine after childbirth.

-Westone has performed more than 4,000 successful restorative surgeries across Africa.
+Weston has performed more than 4,000 successful restorative surgeries across Africa.
 Most of them have been in disadvantaged rural areas and at no cost to the patient.

-In 2015 the United Nations Population Fund recognised Westone for his outstanding contribution to fistula surgery.
+In 2015 the United Nations Population Fund recognised Weston for his outstanding contribution to fistula surgery.
 He has since been named Medical Personality of the Year and won Harvard University’s inaugural Maternal Health Visionary Award.
 He is now leading the development of Kenya’s first national strategy to end fistula.

 ‘On many occasions, I have said to people: ‘If you dream of being a great person tomorrow, study in the UK, you can’t go wrong!’
 The supportive environment, professionalism, teamwork, state-of-the-art technologies makes learning an interesting and joyful life event.
 I am glad through my work that many young clinicians and midwives are already studying in the UK.’

-Dr Westone Khisa
+Dr Weston Khisa

-Westone completed his PhD at the University of Manchester under the guidance of Professor Dame Tina Lavender DBE.
+Weston completed his PhD at the University of Manchester under the guidance of Professor Dame Tina Lavender DBE.
 He was particularly impressed by the quality of the academic teaching, and by the encouragement, professionalism and expertise of his UK mentors.

-Studying in the UK helped Westone’s research gain international recognition.
+Studying in the UK helped Weston’s research gain international recognition.
 He has since been approached to publish a book on fistula surgery, and continues to share his expertise with colleagues in Africa, at international conferences, and in published research.